lmorg/mxtty/README.md

 ## Install Guide

-Currently mxtty can only be compiled from source.
+Currently Ttyphoon can only be compiled from source.

 To do so you will need the following installed:
 - C compiler (eg GNU C)